5im0n/the-last-fmylife/README.md

  - [Mongo DB](http://www.mongodb.org/)

-## Quick start

 ### Initial setup

 1. Clone this project: `git clone git@github.com:5im0n/the-last-fmylife.git`
 2. Install all dependencies with NPM: `npm install`
+3. Go to the `config/configuration.json` file and update it to fit your preferences.

 ### How to use

-1. Crawl and save the last fmylife stories: `node crawler.js`
+1. Crawl and save the last fmylife stories with `npm run crawler`
+2. Then to expose the fmylife stories with a REST API run `npm start`.

 ## Test

-1. Find source code errors with JSHint: `jshint .`
+1. Find source code errors with JSHint: `npm test`